12 Must-Haves: Best Tools for DIY Projects

 7. Detail Palm Sander

 An example: There are endless possibilities!
-You can use it to sand down edges on a table you've created, or even assist you when you are going for a distressed appearance.
+You can use it to sand down edges on a table you’ve created, or even assist you when you are going for a distressed appearance such as on a DIY painted farmhouse sign.

 Our recommendation: I use the cheapest model out there.
-It's a Harbor Freight Palm Sander (see image below), and I'm pretty rough on it.
+It’s a Harbor Freight Palm Sander, comparable to any other $20 model palm sander I’m sure, and I’m pretty rough on it.
 I use it at least 4-5 times a week, and I probably drop it that many times as well.
 Thankfully it can handle being mistreated!
-Not to mention, since this sander has a pointed end it allows me to sand down hard to reach angles that a random orbital sander would not be able to do.

 Price range: $20 – 75